-- Attic studio with a stunning view of the harbor – $88 per night
+- Attic studio with a stunning view of the harbor – from $88 per night

-- Seafront apartment with room for 4 – $71 per night
+- Seafront apartment with room for 4 – from $71 per night

-- Two-bedroom apartment with stunning pano views – $102 per night
+- Two-bedroom apartment with stunning pano views – from $102 per night

 Don’t forget, you can receive $40 off your first Airbnb stay by clicking my referral link, then booking!